-- 5.1 The Discretionary Housing Payment Scheme is cash limited and is provided for in part by a contribution from the Department for Work and Pensions (DWP).
+- 5.1 The Discretionary Housing Payment Scheme is cash limited and is provided for, in part by a contribution from the Department for Work and Pensions (DWP).
 The limit and the DWP's contribution are set out in annual financial orders by way of a Permitted Total.
-If, or when, the DWP contribution is spent an authority has the discretion to call on its own funds in order to make payments.
+If, or when, the DWP contribution is spent, an authority has the discretion to call on its own funds to make payments.
 The maximum amount that an authority has the discretion to spend is the difference between the DWP contribution and the Permitted Total for that year.
-If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - 5.2 The Department for Work and Pensions contribution to City of Westminster for the year 1 April 2023 to 31 March 2024 is £867,782.
+If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - The Department for Work and Pensions contribution to City of Westminster for the year 1 April 2023 to 31 March 2024 is £867,782.
 Cabinet Member approval was given in principle to "top-up" the DHP fund if required and evidenced through quarterly reports to the Cabinet Member outlining spend to date and a likely full year spend forecast.
-A forecast using a straight-line projection assuming spend for quarter 1 of 2023/24 is mirrored for the remainder of the year predicts the Council will exceed the government contribution.
-The amount of top-up likely to be required is £390,000 but a more accurate estimation will be given in October 2023 after spending for quarter 1 and 2 is analysed. - 5.3 The proposed recommendations will result in DHP awards totalling £13,531.22.
+A forecast using a straight-line projection assuming spend for quarters 1, 2, and 3 of 2023/24 is mirrored for the remainder of the year predicts the Council will exceed the government contribution.
+The amount of top-up likely to be required is £305,000. - 5.3 The proposed recommendations in this report will result in DHP awards totalling £7,591.69.